-It was here that in 1825, he assessed a French noblewoman with behaviours ‘obviously in stark contrast to the lady’s background, intellect, and refined manners‘.
+It was here that in 1825, he assessed a French noblewoman with behaviours:

-This lady was a then 26-year-old Ernestine Émilie Prondre de Guermantes.
+This lady was a 26-year-old Ernestine Émilie Prondre de Guermantes.

 Sixty years later

-Jean-Martin Charcot was a neurologist, working at Salpêtrière Hospital, assessing patients with movement disorders.
+Jean-Martin Charcot– born 29th November 1825- became a neurologist working at Salpêtrière Hospital.
+He assessed patients with movement disorders.

 Although it is unclear whether Jean-Martin assessed Ernestine, it is believed that the pair met socially, with Jean-Martin hearing some of Ernestine’s more frequent vocal tics.

 In 1884- the year Ernestine passed away- Jean-Martin Charcot assigned an intern to look into movement disorders, hoping to find a condition distinct from hysteria.

-This intern was Georges Albert Édouard Brutus Gilles de la Tourette.
+This intern was Georges Albert Édouard Brutus Gilles de la -Tourette- born 30th October 1857.

 Georges Gilles de la Tourette published an account of nine patients in 1885, all of which had involuntary moments.